Platform-OS/pos-module-user/README.md

   - `comment.delete`
 * **Managing Permissions for Administrators/Moderators:** Use `<resource>.manage.all` for permissions granted to administrators or moderators.
 Regular users should typically have permission only for the entities they create.
 For example, in a blog application that allows users to write comments, users should be able to edit and delete their own comments.
 In contrast, administrators and moderators need permission to manage all comments.
 We recommend creating a `<resource>.manage.all` permission for this purpose and handling it as described in the [Creating Your Own Authorization Commands](#creating-your-own-authorization-commands) example.

-### Impersonation

-This functionality allows a user with `users.impersonate` permission to log in as another user (unless they are superadmin - in which scenario `users.impersonate_superadmin` permission is needed).
-It comes with a dedicated logout process which logs the user back to their original profile.

 ### OAuth2

 This feature allows users to authenticate using external identity providers.
 Each integration can be encapsulated in its own module.
 As of today, we have created three modules as examples, which you can also use in production.
 Those are: